Holi started with an invitation and ended with a laugh.

-At first, they fooled me; he wore western clothes, a typical t-shirt and pants that an avid hiker might choose.
+At first, they fooled me — he wore western clothes, a typical t-shirt and pants that an avid hiker might choose.
 Her salwar sung with earth tones, an array of colors for the human eye to feast on.
-I filed them away as Indian status quo.
+I filed them away as a typical Indian couple.

 I’ll admit it, Agra was the last place I wanted to spend Holi.
 It seemed a lonely place to mark a festival.
 Since volunteering, I’ve felt spent.
-Even slightly lost on what to do with myself; life itself.
+Even slightly lost on what to do with myself.

 I knew I found some friends.

 Today I woke to see what Holi held.
-I called from the front desk exclaiming ‘Happy Holi’ into Nupur’s ear.
+I called from the front desk of my hotel exclaiming ‘Happy Holi!’ into Nupur’s ear.
 She gave directions to her home and urged me to hurry, for they were waiting for me.

 I had little clue what my driver said as he spoke excitedly in Hindi, only that he was enjoying the day.

-In this dusty, nonsensical town of crumbling construction, electronics stores where cows take naps, location played no part.
-People did.
+In this dusty, nonsensical town of crumbling construction, electronics stores where cows take naps out front — it was clear that location played no part.
+People are what mattered.

-Took us a while to find Nupur’s house, but when we did, I entered the gate wearing something completely impractical, late as usual.
+It took us a while to find Nupur’s house, but when we did, I entered the gate wearing something completely impractical — late as usual.

 Instead of disapproval, a mixture of blue, green, and red powder met my face.
 It’s easy to crack a smile through war paint of happiness.
-A sensation of baking powder tickled my skin, then a small sting trying to open my eyes to the noonday sun.
+A sensation of baking powder tickled my skin, then a small sting in my eyes as I tried to open them to the noonday sun.